Morpheus0x/handshake-scripts/README.md

 Example command: ./hsd --http-host 'yourdomain.com' --api-key 'your_key'

 ## Usage
-Edit the script to change the server and api key, cli coming soon&trade;
+Edit the script to change the server and api key, arguments coming soon&trade;

 Just make the script executeable with `chmod +x script.sh` and run `./script.sh`